 For more information about how the BlackBerry® Enterprise Solution supports LEAP authentication, see the BlackBerry Enterprise Server Security Technical Overview.

-- On the wireless access point, configure the LEAP settings to accept SSID association requests from users that have the credentials that you specify, or to identify the authentication server that the Wi-Fi® eanbled BlackBerry® devices use to verify user credentials.
-For more information, see the documentation for the access points.
+- Using the wireless access point, configure the LEAP settings to accept SSID association requests from users that have the credentials that you specify or to identify the authentication server that the Wi-Fi® enabled BlackBerry devices use to verify user credentials.
+For more information, see the documentation for your organization's access points.

 - Configure strong password policies if Wi-Fi network authentication uses LEAP authentication.

-- In the BlackBerry Administration Service, expand Policy > WLAN configuration.
+- In the BlackBerry Administration Service, on the BlackBerry solution management menu, expand Policy > Wi-Fi configuration.

-- On the WLAN set data tab, perform the following actions:
+- On the Wi-Fi profile settings tab, perform the following actions:

 - Click Save All.